Hyde Abbey: Archeological excavations

 A few years after the event, the site was visited by Captain Howard, a noted antiquarian, who was aware of the discoveries made by Henry VIII's Commissioners.
 He interviewed Mr Page, the Prison Warden, who told him that during works in the Governor's garden the site of the high altar was found, with three graves located before it.

 The coffin thought to be Alfred's was made of a single block of stone encased with lead.
 He was also told of its fate – the prisoners threw the bones about, broke up the coffin and sold the lead.
 Then the original grave pit was dug deeper to the level of the water table, and the broken coffin reburied.

 The earliest pit in the area accords well with Page's description.
 It extended across the full width of the high altar area and had been dug down to the water table....
 Slight hints of earlier cuts were found that might represent the three royal tombs.

 Property

-In 1086, Domesday Book recorded holdings of land at Addeston, Collingbourne, Pewsey, Manningford and Chisledon.
+In 1086, the Domesday Book recorded holdings of land at Addeston, Collingbourne, Pewsey, Manningford and Chisledon, all in Wiltshire.
 The former name Collingbourne Abbot's and the present-day Manningford Abbots reflect this connection.